reddit/devvit/devvit-docs/versioned_docs/version-0.10/capabilities/redis.md

 # Redis

-Add a database to store and retrieve data.

-The Redis plugin is designed to be fast, scalable and secure, and it supports a subset of the full Redis API, including:
+You can add a database to your app to store and retrieve data.
+The Redis plugin is designed to be fast, scalable, and secure.
+It supports a subset of the full Redis API, including:

 - [Transactions](#transactions) for things like counting votes atomically in polls
 - [String operations](#strings) for batch writing or incrementing numbers